Posted: August 15, 2017 | Updated: September 02, 2019

 Camping and Events

 A short walk to the Kilby Park, the 35-site campground offers a day use area, sandy beaches, nature trails and boat launch.
 For campsite booking, contact the charitable Fraser Heritage Society at tel: 604-796-9576 or e-mail: email@example.com.

-On October 08 and 09, the Thanksgiving Dinner features a full course turkey dinner with roast turkey, mashed potatoes, stuffing, seasonal vegetables, gravy, cranberry sauce, dinner roll, apple or pumpkin pie and beverages for only $19.95 CAD.
+On October 12, 13 and 14, the Thanksgiving Dinner features a full course turkey dinner with roast turkey, mashed potatoes, stuffing, seasonal vegetables, gravy, cranberry sauce, dinner roll, apple or pumpkin pie and beverages.